oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 Use `SSL_CERT_FILE` and `SSL_CERT_KEY_FILE` to specify the name of the certificate and key files, including the path in the container's file system.
 Both of the environment variables need to be set.

 The example above assumes that your SSL certificate and key files are located in `<host-config-dir>`.
-It demonstrates how to mount the files into `/config` dir in the container's file system.
+It demonstrates how to mount the files into the `/config` directory in the container's file system.
 You can mount `<host-config-dir>` into any directory in the container's file system, for example, `/myconfig`.

 Note that if the certificate or key file does not exist, the startup of the Apache container will fail.